-The Rainforest World Music Festival is an annual three-day music festival celebrating world music diversity in Kuching, Sarawak.
+The Rainforest World Music Festival is an annual three-day festival celebrating world music diversity in Kuching, Sarawak.

-Two hours away from Kuala Lumpur, Melaka’s historical heritage city gained prominence as a vibrant maritime trading center in the 15th century.
+Two hours from Kuala Lumpur, Melaka’s historical heritage city gained prominence as a vibrant maritime trading center in the 15th century.

 The city’s colonial relics, artifacts, and buildings are relatively intact.

 Malaysia’s oldest Chinese temple, the Cheng Hoon Teng Temple, is a premier historical monument that survived the ravages of time.

 Catch Encore Melaka, a 70-min show with over 200 local performers where the audience goes through the six centuries of history, and embraces diversity and inclusiveness– an excellent multicultural coexistence model.

 The performance is one of the top destinations in Malaysia.

 Melaka’s relaxed vibe is perfect for Nyonya-style treats, homemade ice cream, and the city’s best cendol.

 Visitors are rarely disappointed by the old town in Malacca; take a 45 min Melaka River Cruise, and enjoy the shops and museums.

 While there are no train stops in Melaka, its proximity to Kuala Lumpur makes the bus ride an easily affordable travel choice.